BlueAnt logo

 This is the most important difference between the two models.

-Pump Air Lite 3 uses an in-ear design that creates a seal in the ear canal, delivering a more immersive listening experience through passive noise isolation.If you prefer music without blocking out environmental sound, Open X is designed for that purpose.
+Pump Air Lite 3 uses an in-ear design that creates a seal in the ear canal, delivering a more enclosed listening experience through passive noise isolation.

-Awareness, safety, and environment
+Awareness and listening environment

 Open X keeps environmental sounds such as traffic, voices, and alerts audible at all times.